LabKey/labkey-api-python/README.md

 ```

 ## Supported Versions
-Python 3.7+ is fully supported.
+Python 3.10+ is fully supported. <!-- Note: update setup.py python_requires if you change this -->
 LabKey Server v15.1 and later.

 ## Contributing